Jooglana/Julianas-Grade-Calculator-for-Hadavass-Calculus-I-Fall-2023-Class/README.md

 # Julianas-Grade-Calculator-for-Hadavass-Calculus-I-Fall-2023-Class

+NOW UPDATED TO SUPPORT HADAVAS'S NEW CLASS STRUCTURE FOR FALL 2024!

 Allows you take the grades you earned in his class (tests, final, attendance), enter them in the program, and the program will give you your overall grade.

 The program will also determine what scheme will be used and what test will be dropped as as result of using scheme 2.